 The Personal Budget may not include all the resources that are available to support a child or young person, just the amount that can be used flexibly to support the additional needs of the child/Young Person and these will be agreed within Section J of the EHCP.
 It provides a Parent/carer the option to be involved in choosing and arranging part of the provision to meet your child's needs.

-As a general rule, provision and resources to support the outcomes identified within an EHC plan will be managed by the early years provider, school, college or other educational settings, with support from partner agencies.
+As a general rule, provision and resources to support the outcomes identified within an EHC plan will be managed by the early years provider, school, college or other educational settings, with support from partner agencies, this will be funded by the Element 3 funding.
+For more information on SEN funding, click here.

 If parents or young people express a preference for this support to be delivered in a different way, or want to manage some of their support themselves, they can ask for a personal budget as part of the EHC plan assessment or review.